Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Response: Data Source, Quality, and Processing

-The HEK is a comprehensive metadata system designed to catalog and provide access to solar events, facilitating efficient data retrieval for researchers~\citep{hek}.
-HEK serves as an integrated event repository rather than a direct data source.
+The HEK (Heliophysics Events Knowledgebase) is a comprehensive metadata system designed to catalog and provide access to solar events, facilitating efficient data retrieval for researchers~\citep{hek}.
+The HEK serves as an integrated event repository rather than a direct data source.
 It aggregates flare information from multiple sources.
-HEK incorporates AIA flare detections from automated feature-finding tools applied to 94 \AA EUV images.
+The HEK incorporates AIA flare detections from automated feature-finding tools applied to 94 \AA{} EUV images.
 It also ingests external sources, including the SWPC operational GOES X-Ray flare list and the SSW catalog.

-Additionally, the \texttt{SunPy} package allows users to access solar information through its HEK module.
-According to the official \texttt{SunPy} document for accessing the GOES flare list, as well as the open source code, users can retrieve the desired SWPC operational flare events from the HEK repository by setting the appropriate event type and observatory.

-However, the GOES flare list from the \texttt{SunPy-HEK} module exhibits several discrepancies compared to the flare list available in the SWPC open warehouse, particularly in event counts and Active Region (AR) number information.
+The {\texttt{SunPy}~\citep{sunpy20}} package provides access to solar event data through its interface to the HEK.
+According to the official \texttt{SunPy} documentation and the open-source code, users can retrieve the desired SWPC operational flare events from the HEK repository by specifying the appropriate event type and observatory.
+In this work, we refer to the resulting dataset as the \texttt{SunPy-HEK} GOES flare list.
+However, this list exhibits several discrepancies compared to the flare list available in the SWPC open warehouse, particularly in event counts and Active Region (AR) number information.
 Between January 1, 1997, and July 21, 2024, 289 flares (1.14\%) appear in the \texttt{SunPy-HEK} list but are absent from the \texttt{SWPC-FTP} list, while 817 flares (3.15\%) recorded by SWPC are not found in the \texttt{SunPy-HEK} list.
-Additionally, 9842 flare events have differing AR numbers between the two lists.
-Figure~\ref{fig:sunpyFTP_cum_intensity} shows the cumulative flare intensity since January 1, 2010, for both the \texttt{SunPy-HEK} and \texttt{SWPC-FTP} flare lists.
-A notable disparity appears after 2022, due to 728 flare events recorded by \texttt{SunPy-HEK} that are missing, and more than 3,000 flares are mislabeled with AR number 0 in the \texttt{SunPy-HEK} list.
-The HEK operation team suggested that the difference in event counts may be due to the double retrieval of the same flare after SWPC revisions (personal communication).
+Moreover, 9842 flare events have differing AR numbers between the two lists.

+Figure~\ref{fig:sunpyFTP_cum_intensity} shows the normalized cumulative flare intensity since January 1, 2010, for both the \texttt{SunPy-HEK} and \texttt{SWPC-FTP} flare lists.
+A notable disparity appears after 2022, due to more than 3,000 flares being mislabeled with AR number 0 in the \texttt{SunPy-HEK} list.
+The HEK operation team suggested that the difference in event counts may be due to the double retrieval of the same flare after SWPC revisions.
 Thus, we do not recommend using the \texttt{SunPy-HEK} GOES flare list, especially the GOES-R data, for research purposes.